• Skip to primary navigation

 Protests:

-Protests will only be accepted after the finals (as it is in normal competitions).
-Due to the timeline pressure of running successive heats it is not possible to allow for protests during heats and semifinals.
+Protests will only be accepted after the finals.
+Due to holding to schedule of running successive heats it is not possible to allow for protests during heats and semifinals.

 Notes for Race Directors: